-Vita Group Ltd,

-Address: Horseshoe Farm, Elkington Way, Alderley Edge, England, SK9 7GU

-email: governance@vitagroup.com
+Replaced with SCFC details

 CHANGES TO THIS POLICY

 We may review this policy from time to time and any changes will be notified to you by posting an updated version on our website(s).
 In some circumstances we may also notify or contact you, for example by email, to let you know about the changes.
 Any such changes will take effect 7 days after the date on which we post the modified terms on our website.
 We recommend you regularly check for changes and review this policy whenever you visit our websites.